-Without these sorts of trips, nearly all travel writing as we know it would be unsustainable.
-It would no longer be done by people who were “traveling” per se (thereby losing much of the propulsive momentum of the genre) and instead become the domain of people living in a particular place — people who didn’t have to deal with flights, hotels, etc. Though local insight is often fantastic, the 1st person travelogue would surely be missed.
+Without these sorts of trips, almost all travel writing as we know it would be unsustainable.
+It would no longer be done by people who were “traveling” per se (thereby losing much of the propulsive momentum of the genre) and instead become the domain of people living in a particular place — people who didn’t have to deal with flights, transport, hotels, etc. Though local insight is often fantastic, the 1st person travelogue would surely be missed.
 I know I would miss it.
-Any remaining 1st person narratives would be written solely by the few privileged media outlets who have the cash on hand to support such endeavors.
+Any remaining 1st person narratives would be written solely by the few privileged media outlets that have the cash on hand to support such endeavors.

 Historically, there have been two consistent arguments against press trips, private hostings, and discounted media rates: